-The newly adopted Federal Law No. 7-FZ "On the Amendments to the Federal Law On Joint Stock Companies and other Legal Acts of the Russian Federation," dated December 27, 2005, which amends the Joint-Stock Companies Law, provides for the possibility of a squeeze-out of minority shareholders.
+The Federal Law No. 7-FZ "On the Amendments to the Federal Law On Joint Stock Companies and other Legal Acts of the Russian Federation," dated January 5, 2006, which amends the Joint-Stock Companies Law (the "Law Amending the Joint-Stock Companies Law"), provides for the possibility of a squeeze-out of minority shareholders.
 Under this law, effective from July 1, 2006, a person acquiring, together with its affiliates, more than 95% of a company's shares is entitled to request, under certain conditions, a mandatory buy-out of the remaining shares purchased at market price from all the other shareholders.
-For a more detailed discussion on the provisions of this law, see "Item 10-Additional Information-Memorandum And Articles Of Association-Change of Control Provisions."
+For a more detailed discussion on the provisions of this law, see "Item 10-Additional Information-Memorandum and Articles of Association-Change of Control Provisions."
 Therefore, you could be subject to a mandatory buy-out procedure upon request of a person acquiring more than 95% of our Ordinary Shares.